 How to Access the Windows 10 Startup Folder

-Do you remember the Startup Folder?
+Do you remember the Windows Startup Folder?
 It was an important part of Windows versions starting all the way back at Windows 95.
-The Startup Folder was a special folder that lived in the Start Menu, and any programs that were located in the Startup Folder would run whenever the computer powered on or rebooted.
-This was a transition from an older way of starting programs.
+The Startup Folder was a special folder that you could easily find via the Start Menu, and any programs that were located in the Startup Folder would run whenever the computer powered on or rebooted.

 The Rise and Fall of Autoexec.bat

-Users could manually drag application shortcuts to the Startup Folder (e.g., their favorite Web browser, word processor, or media player) and these apps would automatically launch and be ready for use as soon as the user logged in (and after the program loaded, which could take a while).
-Many software applications would automatically place their startup icons in the Startup Folder.
+Users could manually drag application shortcuts to the Startup Folder (from their favorite Web browser, word processor, or media player) and these apps would automatically launch and be ready for use as soon as the user logged in.

 Since that time, the Startup Folder was the primary way for a user to customize and automate their startup routine.
 The Startup Folder is still in use in Windows 10, although some of the operational details have changed.
 In this article, I will show you how to access and use the Startup Folder.

 Although the Start Menu returned in Windows 10, the Startup Folder no longer appears in it automatically.
-However, it still functions, even though there’s no clear and easy method to access the folder from the Start Menu.
+However, the Startup folder still functions, even though there’s no clear and easy method to access the folder from the Start Menu.

 One important thing to understand is that there are now two Startup Folder locations in Windows 10.
 There is one folder that operates at the system level and is shared among all user accounts, and then there is another folder that operates at the user level and is unique to each user on the system.
 That is, if you have a Windows 10 PC with multiple accounts, there will be a unique Startup Folder for each of those accounts in addition to the universal Startup Folder that applies to everyone.